Gist of Kurukshetra for UPSC Exam Preparation. November 2019 Issue: Rural Education

 - The Stand Up India Scheme: facilitates bank loans between 10lakh and 1 crore to at least 1 Scheduled Caste (SC) or Scheduled Tribe (ST) and at least one woman borrower per bank for setting up a Greenfield enterprise.

 - Gramin Bhandaran Yojana: aims to meet the requirements of farmers to store produce, and agricultural inputs.
-The Scheme’s aim is to prevent distress sale immediately after the harvest by providing the facility of pledge financing and marketing credit.
+The Scheme aims to prevent distress sale immediately after the harvest by providing the facility of pledge financing and marketing credit.

 - The Scheme of Fund for Regeneration of Traditional Industries (SFURTI): This Scheme aims to organize traditional industries and artisans into clusters to make them competitive and provide support for their long-term sustainability and enhanced marketability of products.